jacopo-priori/Gravity_model/README.md

-Test of the Gravity Model, which predicts that trade flows between countries are positely related to their size and negatively related to their distance
+Test of the Gravity Model, which predicts that trade flows between countries are positively related to their size and negatively related to their distance

 <br>